nishill/ContainerInception/README.md

 ![alt text](generate_flowchart/flowChartImages/stackedPlatesChart.png)

 ## Goal
 By the end of this tutorial, the researcher will have a working knowledge of generating reproducible bioinformatics workflows.
-The demo example in our use case involve a typical quality control and mapping pipeline of RNA-seq data of Sorghum bicolor.
+The demo example in our use case involve a typical quality control and mapping pipeline of sequencing data from the organism, Sorghum bicolor.

 ## Example workflow for the use cases
 ![alt text](generate_flowchart/flowChartImages/MainFlowChart.png)